nobarinikan/CS412_Course_Project/README.md

 ***
 ## Project Description

+The project aims to predict homework scores using various machine learning models.
+The approach involves extracting and preprocessing data from conversations, employing feature engineering techniques to enrich the dataset, and then applying multiple regression models to predict the scores.
+This multidimensional analysis ensures a thorough understanding and effective prediction of homework scores based on the given data.

-The work presented is for CS412 project.
+The work presented is for the CS412 Machine Learning course at Sabanci University.

 ## Table of Contents
 1. [General Info](#general-info)